lpalbou/AbstractAgent/docs/architecture.md

 agent.inject_message("Consider using grep instead of reading the whole file")
 ```

-The `inject_message()` method stores messages in `run.vars["_inbox"]`.
+The `inject_message()` method stores messages in `run.vars["_runtime"]["inbox"]`.
 The agent reads and clears the inbox at the start of each reasoning step, incorporating the guidance into the LLM prompt.

 ## Multi-Agent Patterns